Drive Firmware Security - Overview

 Modern storage drives generally secure their firmware with encryption, and often cryptographic signing too for validating authenticity.
 Firmware is usually secured with these protections not only through the standard update process (e.g. firmware sent through the ATA DOWNLOAD MICROCODE command), but also at rest when stored in the drive.
 When the bootloader loads firmware as detailed in section Boot Process, the bootloader will first decrypt the firmware and verify some type of signature or checksum before executing it, providing protection intended to be analogous to UEFI Secure Boot found in personal computers.

-Both types of security protections detailed above are often built on asymmetric cryptography using an algorithm such as RSA, the drive will contain a public key to verify the signature of firmware images or VUC unlock challenge responses.
-However the private key necessary to create those signatures is not contained in the drive at all, and is kept private by the vendor for their internal use.
+Both types of security protections detailed above are often built on asymmetric cryptography using an algorithm such as RSA.
+The drive will contain a public key to verify the signature of firmware images or VUC unlock challenge responses, however, the private key necessary to create those signatures is not contained in the drive at all, and is kept private by the vendor for their internal use.